Factorio-Access/Factorio-Access-Launcher/README.md

 To install the full version, follow the instructions below for the .zip file install.

-To update to the most recent patch, follow the instructions below for the patch install.

-Note:  If you have done a full installation using the .zip instructions, there is no need to follow the patch install directions until a new patch comes out.

-## Mod .zip file install
+## Mod release file install

-1. Download the latest release zip file such as "Factorio_Access_Beta_0_X_X.zip"
+1. Download the latest release zip file such as "Factorio_Access_Beta_0_X_X.zip" from the releases page here: https://github.com/LevFendi/Factorio-Access/releases
-2. Put the zip file in an empty folder and open it and copy its contents.
+2. Put the zip file in an empty folder and open it and copy its contents which include several folders and files side by side.
-3. Navigate to the folder you have Factorio installed, with name like "Factorio_1.1.X".
-It should already contain a /bin folder, a /data folder, etc.
+3. Navigate to your Factorio folder where game content is kept, with a name such as "Factorio_1.1.X" for standalone version (recommended), or the location %AppData%/Factorio for the Steam version.
-4. Paste the files into this Factorio_1.1 folder
+4. Paste the extracted zip folder files into your Factorio folder.
-5. That's it!
-You are now ready to run launcher.exe in administrator mode.
+5. That's all!
+Your Factorio folder should now have the mod launcher called launcher.exe, which you should run in administrator mode.
-6. If you are a jaws user, you may want to copy Factorio.jkm from the .zip into your JAWS settings folder, found in your user's AppData folder.
+6. Note that the mod works best with NVDA.
+If you are a jaws user, you may want to copy Factorio.jkm from the .zip into your JAWS settings folder, found in your user's AppData folder.
 An example file path is `C:\Users\Crimso\AppData\Roaming\Freedom Scientific\JAWS\2022\Settings\enu\`

-## Mod patch install

-1. Download "control.lua" and "data.lua" from the folder "mods / FactorioAccess"
-2. Navigate to your Factorio folder for your local install.
-3. Go to "mods / FactorioAccess"
-4. Paste the new versions of "control.lua" and "data.lua" in this folder.
-5. All done!
-You can now run launcher.exe in administrator mode to play the game with the new patch.
+## Installing patches
+Sometimes we might release patches, which are intermediate versions that include some quick and important bugfixes.
+From now on we plan to release these patch versions from the releases page as well.
+They are installed the same way as major releases, but they include only a few small file changes.

 # Factorio Access Controls